oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     WHITE
 ```

-The URL of TLP version (`url`) with value type `string` and format `uri` provides a URL where to find the textual description of the TLP version which is used in this document.
+The URL of TLP version (`url`) with value type `string` with format `uri` provides a URL where to find the textual description of the TLP version which is used in this document.
 The default value is the URL to the definition by FIRST:

 ```
     https://www.first.org/tlp/